Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Operator

 Thank you.
-We’ll take our next question as a follow up question from Smith Jain.
+We’ll take our next question as a follow-up question from Smit Jain.
 Please go ahead with your question.
-Yes.

 Hi.
 Thanks.
-This is again regarding the pledge that we’ve done with the current fall in the share price.
-Do like will we have to double down on the existing pledge that we’ve given?
+This is again regarding the pledge that we’ve done.
+With the current fall in the share price, like, will we have to double down on the existing pledge that we’ve given?
 Because I’m sure we’ll have to service the difference also.
 Right.
 Like how much we’ve borrowed and the collateral that we’ve given.

 Dinesh Kumar Agarwal

 Yeah.
-Company has taken a steps prepaid.
-You are right.
-The margin call came and we have paid from the own source and we have securitized the lender.
+Company has taken steps.
+Prepaid, you are right, the margin call came and we have paid from the own source and we have securitized the lender.

 Okay, fair enough.
-The second thing was in the presentation I can see that we’ve given the TAM for the ash handling business to be 68,000 crores.
-So is that opportunity available per year or is that the current.
-Is that the total market size that is available and only a part of it can be realized each year?
+The second thing was in the presentation I can see that we’ve given the TAM for the ash handling business to be INR68,000 crores.
+So is that opportunity available per year or is that the current — is that the total market size that is available and only a part of it can be realized each year?

 Dinesh Kumar Agarwal